2. Employee Management Features

 Creating customer rapport and a useful customer database are major factors in its eventual success.
 In fact, research by IBM found that 65% of businesses increased their sales quota by using CRM software.
 Therefore, your point of sale system should recommend getting information on new clients, understand who your repeat customers are, and inform you of any order history.
-The POS must be the heart of your customer relationship management and loyalty.
-CRM will help you identify sales trends of your products, allowing you to order and price more strategically.
+The POS software must be the heart of your customer relationship management and loyalty.
+CRM will help you identify sales trends for your products, allowing you to order and price more strategically.

 Additionally, this is an easy way to build contacts for an email marketing campaign, one of the cheapest and most effective methods of raising brand awareness and getting clients back into your retail store.
-Feel free to refer to our email marketing tips for some ideas on the types of campaigns you can run.
+Alternatively, feel free to refer to our email marketing tips for some ideas on the types of campaigns you can run.

-7. Customized, Included, Extensive Customer Support
+7. Customized, Included, and Extensive Customer Support

 Customer support systems within your point of sale solution are often one of the most overlooked features.
 On the condition that, whether your system is brand new or you’ve had it for a decade, problems will arise.
 Even so, making sure an adequate support system is included in your POS subscription will save you time, money, and headaches.
 Many POS solutions charge extra for support calls or have limited hours of operation.
 Please note that KORONA POS offers 24/7 support by phone, chat, or email, all from our on-site team.
 We can also walk you through the setup and trial run of your new system before you go live.